 Normal Operations, with Maximum Telework

-The Laboratory is in Phase 2 of its Resumption of Operations Plan, "Expansion of Limited Operations," and expects to remain in this phase for the immediate future, potentially through the end of the calendar year.
+The Laboratory is in Phase 2 of its Resumption of Operations Plan, "Expansion of Limited Operations," and expects to remain in this phase for the immediate future.
 Our goal is to continue maintaining social distancing and other health requirements on site while the rest of our staff continue teleworking to the extent possible.
 Site and local conditions will be evaluated regularly and the timing for each stage will be adjusted as needed.

 Staff will return to the site at different times and on different schedules.
 Your manager or supervisor will contact you if you are expected to return to work on site in any phase.
 If you are not contacted by your supervisor, please do not return to the site.